 Ben Higgins, Head of Human Resources for the UK and Ireland.

-We have a talented, knowledgeable and valuable team of employees who are keen to share that wealth of expertise and experience to positively impact our local communities.
-So we offer all employees 24 hours per year of volunteering time.
-Employees can use this to undertake their own personal volunteering, or to access the range of Citizenship programmes organised centrally.
+We have a talented, knowledgeable team of employees who are enthusiastic to share their wealth of expertise and experience to positively impact our local communities.
+So, we offer all employees 24 hours per year of volunteering time, which can be used to undertake a personal volunteering activity, or to access the range of CSR programmes organised centrally.

 We are committed to supporting people from all backgrounds to access the financial services and through our social mobility programmes, we encourage and support young people to access alternative routes into banking.
-Through summer internships and apprentices, we have provided work placement and training opportunities as well as creating a diverse talent pipeline for the Bank.
+Through summer internships, we have provided work placement and training opportunities as well as creating a diverse talent pipeline for the bank.